svermeulen/vim-macrobatics/README.md

 ```

 Without the `<nowait>` setting here, after hitting `q`, vim will always wait for another keypress for the built-in macro mapping, even if you add a mapping for `q` by itself.

-## <a id="shada-support"></a>Persistent/Shared History

-When `g:Mac_SavePersistently` is set to 1, the macro history will be saved persistently by taking advantage of Neovim's "ShaDa" feature.
-Note that since ShaDa support only exists in Neovim this feature is not available for Vim.

-You can also use this feature to sync the macro history across multiple running instances of Vim by updating Neovim's shada file.
-For example, if you execute `:wshada` in the first instance and then `:rshada` in the second instance, the second instance will be synced with the macro history in the first instance.
-If this becomes a common operation you might consider using key bindings for this.

-Note also that the `!` option must be added to Neovims `shada` setting for this feature to work.
-For example:  `set shada=!,'100,<50,s10,h` (see `:h 'shada'` for details)